UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Query Algorithms

-Our algorithm begins with performing the two Bucket-CH queries from the source and target stop in lines~\ref{alg:forwardCH} and~\ref{alg:backwardCH}.
-Afterwards a temporary copy of the shortcut graph~$\transferGraph''$ is initialized.
-In lines~\ref{alg:forwardEdges} and~\ref{alg:backwardEdges}, this temporary graph is complemented with edges from the source to all other stops and edges from all stops to the target, using the distances obtained from the Bucket-CH queries.
-Finally, a public transit algorithm is invoked as a black box on the public transit network with the temporary graph instead of the shortcut graph in line~\ref{alg:blackBox}.
-The temporary graph is sufficient for the query to yield correct results, as it contains edges from the source to any possible first stop, all edges required to transfer between trips, and edges from any possible last stop to the target.
-Since there are no additional requirements on the black box public transit algorithm, it is easy to see that any existing public transit algorithm can be used with our shortcuts.
+After the distances for the initial and final transfers have been computed, the algorithm creates a temporary copy~$\shortcutGraphST$ of the shortcut graph~$\shortcutGraph$, which contains~$\aSource$ and~$\aTarget$ as additional vertices.
+In lines~\ref{alg:ULTRA:directEdge}--\ref{alg:ULTRA:backwardEdges}, this temporary graph is complemented with edges for the initial and final transfers, and the direct transfer from~$\aSource$ and~$\aTarget$, using the distances obtained from the Bucket-CH queries.
+Finally, a public transit algorithm is invoked as a black box on the public transit network with the temporary graph~$\shortcutGraphST$ in line~\ref{alg:ULTRA:blackBox}.
+The temporary graph is sufficient for obtaining correct results, as it contains edges for all necessary initial, intermediate and final transfers, and an edge for a direct transfer from source to target.
+Since there are no additional requirements on the black-box public transit algorithm, it is easy to see that any existing algorithm can be used with ULTRA shortcuts.